Will a Blood Test Show Cancer in Cats? What Will It Show?

 Defining Cancer

-It’s helpful to begin by defining cancer to understand how blood tests may work for treating this condition.
+It’s helpful to begin by defining cancer to understand how blood tests may work for diagnosing this condition.
 Cancer isn’t a single disease but over 100 different ones.
 Each has its risk factors and chemical pathways that determine its course.
 As a catch-all term, it describes a situation where cells grow abnormally, whether their structure or numbers.

 This out-of-control growth can cause tumors or spread throughout the affected organism’s body.
 It can affect any system.
-While cats are typically less susceptible to cancer, their risk increases with age, just like people.
-It often begins with non-diagnostic symptoms, such as loss of appetite, vomiting, or a change in litter box usage.
+While cats are typically less susceptible to cancer than dogs, their risk increases with age, just like with people.
+It often begins with general signs, such as loss of appetite, lethargy, vomiting, or diarrhea.

 Cancer and Blood Work